thin-edge/thin-edge.io/docs/src/start/send-events.md

 Both the `text` field and the `time` field are optional.
 :::

-When the `message` field is not provided, the `event-type` from the MQTT topic will be used as the message as well if the connected cloud mandates one.
+When the `text` field is not provided, the `event-type` from the MQTT topic will be used as the message as well if the connected cloud mandates one.
 When the `time` field is not provided, thin-edge.io will use the current system time as the `time` of the event.
 When you want to skip both fields, use an empty payload to indicate the same.
 There are no such restrictions on the `<event-type>` value.

 ### Sending events from child devices

-Events for child devices can be sent by publishing the event payload to `tedge/events/<event-type>/<child-device-id>` topic, where the `child-device-id` is the unique device id of the child device.
+Events for child devices can be sent by publishing the event payload to `te/device/<child-device-id>///e/<event-type>` topic, where the `child-device-id` is the unique device id of the child device.
 The event payload structure is the same, as described in the previous section.